-It’s awfully clever and awfully pretty, with puzzles which never becoming frustrating.
-Despite its relatively short length, there is also a subtle story running through it, which combines with the other elements to elevate Monument Valley above your typical “tap-here-build-this-wait-5-minutes-and-repeat” Android game.
-You can pick this one up for 3.99 USD.Monument Valley
+It’s awfully clever and awfully pretty, and its puzzles never becoming frustrating.
+It's relatively short, but there is a subtle story running through it, which combines with the other elements to elevate Monument Valley above your typical 'tap-here-build-this-wait-five-minutes-and-repeat' Android game.
+You can pick this one up for US$3.99.Monument Valley

 I can’t speak highly enough of Little Inferno.
-It’s part puzzle game, part social commentary - it’s partly just a game that wants you to stop and think about why you spend so much time tapping on your screen anyway.
-You play as a young boy in a snowy town who has the joy of owning a "Little Inferno Entertainment Fireplace", a device which encourages children to burn their toys (among other items) just to watch the beautiful flames.
+It’s part puzzle game, part social commentary, and partly just a game that wants you to stop and think about why you spend so much time tapping on your screen anyway.
+You play as a young boy in a snowy town who has the joy of owning a Little Inferno Entertainment Fireplace, a device which encourages other children to burn their toys (among other items) just to watch the beautiful flames.

-Little Inferno is dripping with metaphors and symbolism (come on, the Little Inferno Entertainment Fireplace is a shiny, sparkling box that asks you to maddeningly interact with it and give up on normal social interaction… sound familiar?) and is accompanied by a wonderful story.
+Little Inferno is dripping with metaphors and symbolism (come on, the Little Inferno Entertainment Fireplace is a shiny, sparkling box that asks you to interact with it and give up on normal social interaction… sound familiar?) and is accompanied by a wonderful story.
 If you want a deep game that makes you think, give it a try.
-A bargain at 2.99 USD.Little Inferno
+A bargain at US$2.99.Little Inferno

 rymdkapsel is a beautifully abstract puzzle-game-slash-management-sim set in space.
 It's based around constructing a space station and sustaining a population while attempting to complete objectives.
 You order your little minions go to work aboard your space station, upgrading it with extractors, reactors and a weapons bay for defense, among other necessary space station stuff.